IIITD2015/MY-DSA/README.md

     BST.h
     BST.c
-    INPUT
+    InputFile

-Now Std instructions to run a program is as follows:
+And Std instructions to run the above mentioned program(Unless mentioned otherwise) is as follows, after compiling it using gcc:

+    ./a.out InputFile

+**Note:** All programs except spell-checker are done tested successfully.
+There might be failure due to Big Input file(Scalability has not been tested yet).

+## Conclusion

-I am progressing to give more explaination about the Input and Operations done by the programs.
-Since these programs are tested with a small set of input, hence they are not claimed to be run on a complex or compute intensive input.
+I am progressing to add more informatory comments regarding Input and Operations done by the programs.

+Since these programs are tested with a small set of input, hence they are not claimed to be run on a complex/compute  intensive input.
 And mostly developed to give an early lessons for beginners.

+*Waiting to hear for feedback/concerns.*

+Thanks,
+Paritosh